flexmill/Overview/README.md

 # Start here - Overview
+Within this Github Repository, the outcome of the so called FlexMill project stored.
+The main part of the project was the development of an automated tool provision process for machine tools by an autonomous mobile robot.
+The software for that robot can be found in the section “AMRControl” and is specifically programmed for the Protobot V2 from DALMA Robotics.
+Furthermore, the industrialization process including 3D modelling, drawing generation and NC code generation for adapter end production was automatized.
+The respective results, which are described in the following chapters, can also be downloaded for this purpose.

 # Repository list and description in alphabetical order

 In addition a video that describes the installation and the workflow of AMR-Control can be found in this repository.